dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 Without a GitHub app, Dockstore does not know when you have modified a GitHub repository.

-For example, take the case when you first add a workflow to Dockstore from GitHub.
-Dockstore indexes the repository -- it reads the the relevant repository content, branches, and releases from GitHub.
-When you subsequently make changes to your GitHub repo, such as push new commits, create new branches and/or publish new releases, Dockstore is unaware of those changes.
+When you first add a workflow to Dockstore from GitHub, Dockstore indexes the repository -- it reads the the relevant repository content, branches, and releases from GitHub.
+But, without the Dockstore GitHub app, when you subsequently make changes to your GitHub repo, such as pushing new commits, creating new branches and/or publishing new releases, Dockstore is unaware of those changes.
 You are responsible for going to Dockstore, finding the tool/workflow that corresponds to the GitHub repo, and manually refreshing the tool/workflow by either clicking the Refresh button or making an API call to the Dockstore API.

-Due to the manual nature of this process, it is easy for Dockstore to get out of sync with the linked GitHub repository.
+Due to the manual nature of this process, it is easy for Dockstore to get out of sync with the linked GitHub repository without the Dockstore GitHub app.

 How the Dockstore GitHub App works
 ----------------------------------

 With the Dockstore GitHub App installed, the synchronization is done automatically.
 When you add a new branch or release of a workflow on GitHub, Dockstore is notified, and Dockstore updates its copy of the workflow.
-For example, After publishing a new release of a workflow on GitHub, a new version of the workflow will be present in Dockstore shortly afterwards.
+For example, after publishing a new release of a workflow on GitHub, a new version of the workflow will be present in Dockstore shortly afterwards, without the user needing to do anything else.

 For this to work, a ``/.dockstore.yml`` file is **required in the root directory of each GitHub repository** you want to associate with a workflow on Dockstore.
-A template for both workflows and services are shown below, along with explanations for each field.
+A template for both workflows and services is shown below, along with explanations for each field.
 For every branch/release on GitHub that has one of these files, a corresponding entry will be made on Dockstore.